RULES AND REGULATIONS X

 a Short comments for media on event day, prior to start

-b Pro Team members and team captain must be present a press conference if they are invited.
+b Pro Team members and team captain must be present at press conference/interviews if they are invited.

 c Available for questions from media immediately after finish and after the flower ceremony.